Beyond Diagonal Reconfigurable Intelligent Surfaces: A Multi-Sector Mode Enabling Highly Directional Full-Space Wireless Coverage: Performance Evaluation

-In Fig. \ref{fig:SR_Mtot_dis} we plot the sum-rate performance as a function of the number of antennas for the whole multi-sector BD-RIS when each nonzero element of the multi-sector BD-RIS has discrete amplitudes and phase shifts controlled by different resolutions.
+In Fig. \ref{fig:SR_Mtot_dis} we plot the sum-rate performance as a function of the total number of antennas of multi-sector BD-RIS when each nonzero element of the multi-sector BD-RIS has discrete amplitudes and phase shifts controlled by different resolutions.
 Similar conclusions as Fig. \ref{fig:SR_Mtot_fixed_con} can be obtained from Fig. \ref{fig:SR_Mtot_dis}.
-Moreover, we have the following additional observations. \textit{i)} The sum-rate performance achieved by multi-sector BD-RIS with discrete values increases with the growth of resolutions.
-Specifically, when the idealized radiation pattern is applied for the modeling of fading channels, the sum-rate with $A = 3$ and $B = 3$ is close to that for the continuous case; when the practical radiation pattern is applied for the channel model, the sum-rate with $A = 2$ and $B = 2$ is sufficient to achieve satisfactory performance. \textit{ii)} When the number of antennas for the whole RIS is fixed, the performance gap between RIS with different resolutions become smaller with the growth of the number of sectors $L$.
+Moreover, we have the following additional observations.
+1) The sum-rate performance achieved by multi-sector BD-RIS with discrete values increases with the growth of resolutions.
+Specifically, when the idealized radiation pattern is applied for the modeling of fading channels, the sum-rate with $A = 3$ and $B = 3$ is close to that for the continuous case; when the practical radiation pattern is applied for the channel model, the sum-rate with $A = 2$ and $B = 2$ is sufficient to achieve satisfactory performance.
+2) When the total number of antennas of multi-sector BD-RIS is fixed, the performance gap between multi-sector BD-RIS with different resolutions become smaller with the growth of the number of sectors $L$.
 Recalling that the sum-rate performance increases with $L$, we can deploy the multi-sector BD-RIS with a larger number of sectors and lower resolutions to achieve the same performance as that with a smaller number of sectors and higher resolution.
 For example, the sum-rate performance with $L = 3$, $A = B = 2$, and $M = 40$ in Fig. \ref{fig:SR_Mtot_dis_0_L3_pNPRP} is almost the same as that with $L = 6$, $A = B = 1$, and $M = 20$ in Fig. \ref{fig:SR_Mtot_dis_0_L6_pNPRP}.
 Such reduction of resolutions is beneficial for reducing the cost of multi-sector BD-RIS realizations.